Are you looking for an experienced speaker to present a sales training seminar or motivational keynote at your next meeting?

 The challenge of designing an effective sales incentive contest is that it should not only appeal to your top producers, but it must also excite average to below average salespeople as well.
 A successful incentive program is a mixture of awards, recognition, and peer pressure.
 To encourage salespeople to reach their full potential, successful managers personalize incentives.

-What's more, gaining insights into what really makes a sales force tick has benefits that go well beyond the sales organization, since many of the lessons also apply to workforces in general.
+What's more, gaining insights into what really makes a sales force tick has benefits that go well beyond the sales organization.
 Not all workers, of course, have motivations and incentives as tied to the very definition of their jobs as salespeople do.
-But today, those managing all types of workforces are beginning to understand what chief sales officers have known for years: When it comes to motivating people toward great performance, it's not just about the paycheck.
+When it comes to motivating people toward great performance, it's not just about the paycheck.

 Key Learning Objectives